Native American Heritage Month

 Join Joy Harjo, the first Native American U.S. Poet Laureate, Deb Haaland, the first Native American cabinet secretary, and Librarian of Congress Carla Hayden in a conversation about Native American Hertiage Month.

 This exhibit honors the generations of Native Americans who have served in the armed forces of the US.

-Native American cookery is the oldest food and cooking method in North America.
+Native American culinary is the cooking method in North America.
 Learn how this traditional dish is made.

-The National Archives created a series called “Ratified Indian Treaties, 1722-1869.”
+Explore The National Archives series called “Ratified Indian Treaties, 1722-1869.”
 Explore the history of Native Americans with digitized treaties by date or tribe.

 UF MCDA is a department within the Division of Student Affairs.
 It provides a wide range of services, educational opportunities, learning, support, outreach, activities, and engagement for students.

 Interested in traditional Native American dishes?
 Look no further!
-The Native American recipe guide is linked below with four traditional dishes.
+The Native American recipe guide below highlights four unique traditional dishes.

-Experience Native American Country with a Native guide or tour that provides an in-depth look at some of America’s most storied lands from all across the nation.
+Experience Native American Country with a native guide that provides an in-depth look at some of America’s most storied lands from all across the nation.
 Hear authentic stories from the people who call these lands home.